iotexproject/iotex-docs/docs/developer/hardware/pebble-dev-modes.md

 ![](/img/developer/pebble-dev-modes/pebble_devmod_fig1.png)

-See [Setup the Developer Mode]() for instructions on how to configure the backend service
+See [Setup in Developer Mode](/developer/hardware/pebble-backend-configuration) for instructions on how to configure the backend service

 ## Production Mode